MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-analytics-reference.md

 [!INCLUDE [media services api v3 logo](../includes/v3-hr.md)]

 This article is a listing of code samples for Analytics.
+For more information about video indexing and analysis, see [Azure Video Indexer](/azure/azure-video-indexer/video-indexer-overview).

 ## Use basic Audio Analytics with per-job language override